By all accounts, the cleaning industry is booming. The industry overall is expected to grow 6.2 percent to reach $74,299 million by 2022.

 - Gain competitive advantage by broadening the scope of work, increasing contract size, and winning new clients through proof of performance and innovation

-SoftBank Robotics: Investing in the Future of Service Automation
+Invest in the Future of CLEANING THROUGH Service Automation

 As SoftBank Robotics increases investments in companies like Brain Corp, which powers the technology behind many successful autonomous commercial floor care solutions, we hope to help the cleaning industry prepare for the growth that will only increase the labor challenges, client satisfaction problems and more.

-We’ve recently deployed a new autonomous vacuum sweeper that enables janitorial teams to tackle floor cleaning -- which comprises up to 30 percent of the average commercial cleaning job -- autonomously.
+We’ve recently deployed a new commercial robot vacuum that enables janitorial teams to tackle floor cleaning -- which comprises up to 30 percent of the average commercial cleaning job -- autonomously.

 With this automation, SoftBank Robotics hopes to help the cleaning industry create new and more exciting jobs, provide workers with more opportunities for advancement, and start capturing the cleaning performance data more reliably and repeatedly than checklists and human observation.